Empress Theophano Prize

 It is necessary to create better understanding for the multiple influences in forging European identities, both to reassure people and to encourage openess to a more cosmopolitan world.

-While working in the region, Stefan Schepers, Chairman of EPPA, proposed Empress Theophano as a rallying figure to start remedying the historic narrative on which the EU is based.
+In the independent High Level Groups on Policy Innovation it had been often remarked that the EU needs a new narrative.
+Its secretary general, Stefan Schepers, developed this idea further and proposed Empress Theophano as a rallying figure to start remedying the historic narrative on which the EU is based.
 The idea was taken up enthusiastically by a group of Greek businesspeople who wanted to make a contribution to European collaboration and who founded the Empress Theophano Foundation.
 It received early support of the first President of the European Council, Herman Count Van Rompuy and the King Baudouin Foundation of Belgium.